bsimser/wofm/ReadMe.txt

 Combat
 ------
 When attacking your skill and weapon effect your chances of a successful hit as well as the skill and weapon values of your enemy.
-Both the weapons base attack value (shown in the [x]) and and the bonus skill value (shown as +x) will be used for determining attacks.
+Both the weapons base attack value (shown as [Att:x]) and and the bonus skill value (shown as +x) will be used for determining attacks.
 The higher values the better.

 Defence
 -------
 If you are wearing armour there is a chance that the attack will be deflected or blocked by your armour and no damage will be taken.
-The armours defence value is shown in the [x] and the higher the better.
+The armours defence value is shown in the [Def:x] and the higher the better.

 Hints on how to play